Characterization of pseudo-effective vector bundles by singular Hermitian metrics: Abstract

 \section{Abstract}

-In this paper, we give complex geometric descriptions of the notions of algebraic geometric positivity of vector bundles and torsion-free coherent sheaves, such as nef, big, pseudo-effective and weakly positive, by using singular Hermitian metrics.
+In this paper, we give complex geometric descriptions of the notions of algebraic geometric positivity of vector bundles and torsion-free coherent sheaves, such as nef, big, pseudo-effective, and weakly positive, by using singular Hermitian metrics.
 As an applications, we obtain a generalization of Mori's result.
+We also give a characterization of the augmented base locus by using singular Hermitian metrics on vector bundles and the Lelong numbers.